-The Audit and Risk Committee supports the board with fulfilling their obligations under the Public Governance, Performance and Accountability Act 2013 by providing independent advice to the board on the appropriateness of the risk oversight and management.
+The Audit and Risk Committee supports the board to fulfill its obligations under the Public Governance, Performance and Accountability Act 2013 by providing independent advice to the board on risk appetite, oversight and management.
 The committee is comprised of Outback Stores board members.